prismicio/prismic-gatsby/docs/previews.md

 ## Advanced previews

-If you find the HOCs do not provide enough control over providing preview support, you can use the underlying `usePrismicPreview` hook and `mergePrismicPreviewData` helper function directly.
+If you find the HOCs do not provide enough control over previews, you can use the underlying `usePrismicPreview` hook and `mergePrismicPreviewData` helper function directly.

 See the [Previews Manual Setup](./previews-manual-setup.md) guide and the [Previews API](./previews-api.md) documetnation for more details.